+44 776 969 7730

 We engage in therapeutic puppetry from a broad dramatherapy, educational, and communication platform adhering to the safe, confidential, and ethical tenets of the Health and Care Professions Council (HCPC) and The British Association of Dramatherapists (BADth) codes of practice.

-The Awesome Puppet Company’s founder and artistic director, Daniel Stolfi, is an HCPC-registered Arts Therapist, BADth member, and medical anthropologist.
+The Awesome Puppet Company’s founder and artistic director, Daniel Stolfi, is a medical anthropologist and an HCPC-registered Arts Therapist (UK).